-Below a list of must try per meal in the city of lights –and food-.
+Below is a list of must-try per meal in the city of lights –and food-.

 Le petit déjeuner – The Breakfast

-Kicking-off your morning without a viennoisserie would be a bad sign.
+Kicking off your morning without a viennoisserie would be a bad sign.
 This is one of the most famous categories of pastries in France.
-It is made from a yeast-leavened dough, and with usual ingredients as eggs, sugar, butter, milk and/or cream.
-A must try!
+It is made from a yeast-leavened dough and with usual ingredients such as eggs, sugar, butter, milk and/or cream.
+A must-try!

 Most famous viennoisseries are croissants -which were originally created in the Austrian Empire and not in France- pain au chocolat, chausson aux pommes, brioche and pain aux raisins.
 But this list is not exhaustive as there are plenty of variations to these delightful treats.

 Where to get these?
 In any boulangerie or patisserie.